 Siteground is more affordable and offers great performance and support for the price.
 It’s the ideal host if you are getting started and don’t earn money from your blog yet.

 A few months ago, I read the story of a blogger who woke up to find her blog gone.

 Her hosting provider had been hacked and all websites and backups deleted.

 She lost all her hard work overnight because she had chosen a bad hosting provider and didn’t have an alternative backup.

 That’s why I recommend having multiple backups and not relying solely on your hosting provider’s backups.
 Even the best hosting providers get hacked or make mistakes.

-In addition to the backups provided by Servebolt, I also use Sucuri Backups, a service that backs up my website every night and allows me to restore it in one click.
+In addition to the backups provided by Kinsta, I also use ManageWP, a service that backs up my website every night and allows me to restore it in one click.

 And because I am paranoid, I also download a full backup of my blog and list of email subscribers to my computer every month.

 A domain registrar is a company that handles the registration of your domain names for you.
 This could be your hosting provider or a separate company.